Ek Villain: Box office

 Ek Villain had what Box Office India called "very good" opening, with occupancies at around 55–60%.
 The film earned around ₹167 million in its first day and around ₹507 million in its first weekend, collecting around ₹165 million and ₹174 million in its second and third days respectively.
-The film collected around ₹81 million in its fourth day and around ₹68 million in its fifth day.
-The film collected ₹1.013 billion in two weeks and around ₹1.056 billion in three weeks.
+The film collected ₹1.013 billion in two weeks.
 Box Office India reported that it will earn around ₹1.08 billion in India alone.
 The film earned a distributor share of around ₹510 million (Share).

 Ek Villain collected ₹132 million outside India in its first weekend.

 Sequel

 A standalone sequel, Ek Villain 2, which was later renamed as Ek Villain Returns, was officially announced on 30 January 2020.
 The film shows a face-off between two villains played by Arjun Kapoor & John Abraham while Disha Patani & Tara Sutaria play female leads, and was released on 29 July 2022.
 The song "Galliyan" was recreated for the film titled "Galliyan Returns" sung and composed by Tiwari and written by Muntashir.

 Shaad Randhawa and Riteish Deshmukh reprise their roles as ACP Aditya Rathore and Rakesh Mahadkar from the first film, respectively; with Deshmukh appearing in archived footage and later physically as a cameo in the mid-credits scene, revealing that he survived his fate from the first film.